Microbes buried in salt shed light on ancient life

 Tim Lowenstein is a geologist at Binghamton University.
 Lowenstein studies water droplets that have been sealed inside salt crystals for thousands to millions of years.
+They hold microbes buried in salt.
 He said his team is the first to try to paint a complete picture of what’s living in these drops of water.
 He said:

-The amazing thing about these little drops of water is that once they get trapped inside the salt, they stay sealed forever.
+The amazing thing about these microbes contained within little drops of water is that once they get trapped inside the salt, they stay sealed forever.
 These are little time capsules that are not just containing a single cell of one organism but they have a whole ecosystem inside.

 For starters, Lowenstein said, these water droplets contain single-celled organisms called archaea, which he’s been reproducing.

 These microbes have been living in a state of suspended animation – but living – for 30,000 years.
 So they have had 30,000 birthdays.
 We think we figured out what they’re eating.
 Inside the salt crystals, along with the archaea, there are other microorganisms called algae.
 We thinks it’s what helps them survive for so long.

 Over the next few years, Lowenstein and his team will attempt to sequence the DNA of everything they’re discovering in these water-droplet worlds.
 These include archaea, algae, bacteria, fungi – even viruses.
 This DNA, he said, could potentially reveal the rate at which some forms of life evolve.
 He told EarthSKy:

 To get the rates of evolution you have to look at the substitution of different base pairs in DNA molecules and to get that information back in time has been really difficult because of the problem of obtaining ancient samples of DNA.